 In-depth Bible study groups

 Pre-Registration is required.
-This can be done by clicking on the “Registration” button in the menu on the right, or by visiting the LifeLight station located in the Commons on designated Sundays or during the week at the main entrance reception desk.
+This can be done by clicking on the “Registration” button in the menu on the right or by signing up through the iPads in the Commons.

 Whether you join us for a nine-week series or the entire twenty-seven week format, God will bless you richly.
 We hope that you will prayerfully consider joining us for this wonderful and exciting way to study God’s Word.